 Financial Oversight

 One of the Commissioner’s critical roles is overseeing the financial health of insurance companies operating within their state.
-This includes ensuring that companies have enough reserves to pay out claims, thereby protecting consumers from the risk of insurer insolvency.
+This includes reviewing statutory filings, conducting financial examinations, and ensuring companies maintain adequate reserves to meet policyholder obligations.

 Impact on Consumers